San Francisco Food Gifts for Father’s Day

 The results are complex preserves and syrups that instantly drop you off at salivation station.
 The ume plum jam is a little tangy, a little floral with a hint of bitterness that begs to be poured on top of vanilla ice cream, or, heck, eaten with just a spoon right out of the jar.
 The syrup, on the other hand, makes a killer cocktail full of assertive fruit flavors without the cloyingly-sweet aftertaste.
 And if Dad isn’t sure what to do with such a versatile food gift, Yumé Boshi offers plenty of suggestions on their website. yumeboshiplum.com.

 Love Stretchy Pants?

 If you’re digging what we’re dishing up, you might like any number of our culinary experience.
-To see and eat at some of the best places in SF check out any of our Stretchy Pants Food Walks.
-Or if you’re looking to up your culinary game, we also offer cooking classes and custom events for your next office or holiday party.
+To see and eat at some of the best places in SF check out any of our Stretchy Pants Food Tours.
 All of our experiences make great gifts too (hint, hint; wink, wink.
-Happy Father’s Day!
+Happy Father’s Day!)

 STRETCHY PANTS EXPERIENCES